AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 You may use an action and 1 focus to become Focused, using your [[Reading a Spell Entry|concentration]] slot to allow the world around you to become clearer - you can control your senses more easily, focusing on whatever you'd like, your body is honed and prepared to deal with that which threatens it.
 While focused:

 - You have a +1 bonus for Perception (Wisdom) checks.
-- Your unarmed strikes have their damage die increased by 1.
+- Your [[Weaponsmith#Commoners' Melee Weapons|unarmed strikes]] have their damage die increased by 1, and you may use all functional limbs in order to perform unarmed strikes and the [[Action Economy#^5d5dd0|shove]] brawl action.
-- Your natural armor AC also increases by 1, and while not wearing armor (shields do not count as armor for this feature), you may use the Deflect reaction against an incoming attack - increasing your AC by your Strength modifier divided by 3 against it.
+- Your natural armor AC increases by 1.
+- You gain access to the Deflect reaction against an incoming attack, increasing your AC by your Strength modifier divided by 3 against it.
 - You have a +1 bonus to saving throws.

 The focused condition lasts 10 minutes, and your concentration on it cannot end due to taking damage.
 You may also take a quick action right after the Focus action to make an unarmed strike.